dell/ansible-powerstore/docs/modules/filesystem.rst

     IP or FQDN of the PowerStore management system.

-  verifycert (True, bool, None)
+  validate_certs (optional, bool, True)
     Boolean variable to specify whether to validate SSL certificate or not.

-    True - indicates that the SSL certificate should be verified.
+    ``true`` - indicates that the SSL certificate should be verified.
 Set the environment variable REQUESTS_CA_BUNDLE to the path of the SSL certificate.

-    False - indicates that the SSL certificate should not be verified.
+    ``false`` - indicates that the SSL certificate should not be verified.

   user (True, str, None)